calexluke/ToDoList/README.md

 # ToDoList
-To Do List app for Android, course assignment for CS 260
+To Do List app for Android with SQLite database, course assignment for CS 260